 OR To make Raspberry and Pistachio Mini Pavlova Bites

-- Mash 100g (3½oz) raspberries with 1 tbsp icing sugar and 1 tbsp orange flavoured liqueur (if using) with a fork.
+- Mash 100g (3½oz) raspberries with 1 tablespoon icing sugar and 1 tablespoon orange flavoured liqueur (if using) with a fork.
 Fold into 200ml (7floz) lightly whipped double cream.

 - Spoon onto the mini pavlovas and top with a fresh raspberry and chopped pistachios.